Shopping online is very convenient but also very risky. Use these tips to keep your data secure online, no matter where you shop.

 “Hackers love the holidays!
 It’s when people buy new devices and let their guard down,” said Harry Maugans, privacy advocate

-Here are a few tips to stay away from scams, fraud and possible hacks during any travel as well as on Black Friday, Cyber Monday and during the rest of the shopping season.
+Here are a few tips on how to avoid phishing scams and prevent fraud on Black Friday, Cyber Monday and during the rest of the shopping season.

 The top safe holiday shopping tips

 #1: Only join reputable loyalty programs

 Although companies have been known to not pay too much attention to their rewards programs’ security, recent large-scale data breaches have prompted all companies with similar programs to reconsider.